exekube/exekube/README.md

 - [x] Support for Google Cloud and GKE via the `gke-cluster` Terraform module
 - [x] Support for generic Helm releases via the `helm-release` module

-### 0.2 — upcoming release
+### 0.2 — *upcoming release*

-- [x] Initial setup is only concerned with making Terraform functional
+- [x] Initial (bash script) setup is only concerned with making Terraform functional
 - [x] Resources that don't cost anything are managed via a *persistent* Terraform module `gcp-project`
 - [x] Secrets are stored, rotated, and distributed in a secure way.
-Encryption via Cloud KMS, storage in a Cloud Storage bucket
+Encryption via Cloud KMS encryption keys, storage in a Cloud Storage bucket

-### 1.0 — production-ready release

-- [ ] Helm / Tiller are set up securely
+- [x] Helm / Tiller are set up securely with support for multiple namespaces
-- [ ] Add auditing and monitoring
-- [ ] IAM and RBAC follow the principle of least-privilege